 Place the cards face up as you stack them.

-Put the stacked deck face down on the table and invite a spectator to cut the deck anywhere they like.
+To start the performance of Name That Card in One, put the stacked deck face down on the table and invite a spectator to cut the deck anywhere they like.
 Get them to place the top half of the deck face down next to the bottom half.
 Invite them to take the top card from the bottom deck and keep it secret.

-Pick up up the bottom half of the deck, place it on the top half and then pick up the whole deck.
+Pick up the bottom half of the deck, place it on the top half and then pick up the whole deck.

 Either method will need a simple verbal misdirection such has “Now hold your card up, still keeping it secret and concentrate on the design.”